 The Montgomery County Environmental Health department is the local agent for the Texas Commission on Environmental Quality.
 The Texas Commission on Environmental Quality strives to protect the state's public health and natural resources.
 Please visit their website for more information.

 Dunman attended Texas A&M University and graduated magna cum laude with a Bachelor of Science degree in Political Science in 2003.
 Upon graduation, Dunman attended South Texas College of Law.
 While at South Texas College of Law, Dunman was a member of the advocacy program and served as an Editor on Law Review.
 Dunman graduated cum laude from South Texas in 2006.
 After law school, Dunman was a briefing attorney on the 14th Court of Appeals in Houston, Texas, for the Honorable Justice Richard Edelman.
 Dunman joined the Montgomery County District Attorney’s Office in 2007 where he has served as the Chief of the Public Integrity Division and the Chief Prosecutor in multiple District Courts before being promoted to Chief of the Special Crimes Bureau.
 Dunman holds a Master of Science in Criminal Justice Leadership and Management from Sam Houston State University, where he also serves as an Adjunct Professor.

 The Special Crimes Bureau at the District Attorney’s Office consists of personnel divided into different specialized divisions.

 Tyler Dunman is the Chief of the Special Crimes Bureau.
-He is responsible for program development and the daily supervision and training of all Assistant District Attorneys assigned to the Public Integrity, Vehicular Crimes, Special Victims, Internet Crimes Against Children, Major Crimes, White Collar / Civil Litigation, and Environmental Crimes Divisions.
+He is responsible for program development and the daily supervision and training of all Assistant District Attorneys assigned to the Public Integrity, Vehicular Crimes, Special Victims, Internet Crimes Against Children-Human Trafficking, Major Offenders, White Collar / Civil Litigation, and Family Violence Divisions.